- Adjudicates appeals of disciplinary dismissal, suspension from the College , residence hall suspension or dismissal.

 - The student is dismissed from the hearing and the board deliberates the merits of the appeal and comes to a decision.
 On some occasions, the board may feel that more information is needed to schedule a follow up hearing.

 - When the board makes a decision, the student is then called back to the hearing and informed of the decision.
-The chair then notifies the Dean of the College, in writing, of the board‘s decision.
+The chair then notifies the Dean of Enrollment and Student Affairs, in writing, of the board‘s decision.